BryceChimene/JavaScriptCalculator/README.md

-# Calculator
+# CalculatorJavaScript
-# Practice using HTML, CSS, and JAVASCRIPT
+Practice using HTML, CSS, and JAVASCRIPT
 Steps Include:
   Creating the foundations with HTML
   Add Styling with CSS